The best surfboards in 2022: options for every surfer

 If you’re looking to buy a new surfboard then this article will help you explore options for every level of surfer.
 We feature the major surfboard categories and showcase some of the best brands and models.

-This article provides a wish list based on experience, research and reviews from around the world.
+Regardless of your unique situation, this article is for you.
+Below we provide a list of surfboard options based on experience, research and reviews from around the world.

 Let us know if you think other models should be featured.